583 Sensory Words to Take Your Writing from Blah to Brilliant

 on

-By using sensory words to evoke the sense of sight, sound, touch, taste, or smell; smart and attractive writers just like you are able to make their words burst to life in their reader’s mind.
+By using sensory words to evoke the sense of sight, sound, touch, taste, or smell; smart and attractive writers just like you are able to make their words burst to life in their readers' minds.
+And today, I'm going to show you how to do the same.

 In this post, you’ll learn: